 Access to opportunity was assessed in both the regional and local context.
 In their July 2020 Assessment of Fair Housing data release, HUD provided a set of opportunity indices to quantify disparities in access to opportunity at the local and regional scale for seven categories: Environmental Health, Jobs Proximity, Labor Market, Low Poverty, Low Transportation Cost, School Proficiency, and Transit.
 The index score is first computed at the neighborhood level (which can vary from census tract to block group cluster, depending on the variable).
 The higher the index score, the better an area's access to opportunity.
 The index score then goes through a second computation that weights it based on the distribution of a given racial/ethnic group in that area.
 While these indices do not identify opportunity by tract or block group within the city, they can show the relative standing of Oakland compared to the San Francisco-Oakland-Hayward region.
+Chart D-3 shows the indices by race/ethnicity across the entire population of Oakland and the San Francisco-Oakland-Hayward region.
 Below are the descriptions for each opportunity index value, along with findings for the city and region: